Home » Blog » SEO Group Coaching » Should You List Locations for SEO?

 David: Yeah.
 So, the value-add is to say, “See how it hasn’t done anything?
 Let’s do something different.”

 Tricia: And can I add a recommendation?
-So also, I’m assuming that they’re a local business and they can have a Google Business Profile, that they’re eligible.
-So, I would also have whatever link on their Google Business Profile may not be their homepage, or maybe it can be, but whatever page that’s linking to, to not list like you have the areas but talk about the area that the business is in.
+I assume they’re a local business with a Google Business Profile and are eligible.
+So, I would also have whatever link on their Google Business Profile may not be their homepage, or maybe it can be, but whatever page that’s linking to, to not list like you have the areas, but talk about the area that the business is in.
 Like we’re in whatever area, or we cover this area, and talk a little bit about the area that will help, and the services offered in those areas.
 Kind of like a homepage probably should, but be specific about those areas.
-If they want the homepage to be more general, do a location-specific page with the information and have the Google Business Profile primary link to that.
+If they want the homepage to be more general, create a location-specific page with the information and set the Google Business Profile primary link to that page.

 David: Okay.